askfrsltn/ms1_ask_solutions_srls/README.md

 3. Can the company help him?
 4. How exactly the company help him?
 5. Reasons for the client to believe the company?

-Bases on the onformation on the site he will decide to deal witht this company or not.
+Based on the onformation on the site he will decide to deal witht this company or not.

 ### 2. First Visit
 * The landing page gives a user a positive answer to the very first question: yes this company has a site, it looks simple, professional and it seems like they really solve some issues.